 \section{The 2-dimensional lower bound}

 Consider a monotone function defined on the $ N \times N$ grid $f:[N]^2\mapsto [N]^2$.
 Let $A$ be any (randomized) {\em black-box algorithm} for finding a fixed point of the function by computing a sequence of queries of the form $f(x,y) = ?$; $A$ can of course be {\em adaptive} in that any query can depend in arbitrarily complex ways on the answers to the previous queries.
-For example, the divide-and-conquer algorithm described in the introduction is a black box algorithm.
-The following result suggests that this algorithm is optimal for two dimensions.
+For example, the divide-and-conquer algorithm described in the introduction is a black-box algorithm.
+The following result tells us this algorithm is essentially optimal for two dimensions.